 I have wanted to write this Instructable for a long time but could not bear the thought of a photo of a roach.
 I found a plastic one; problem solved.
 I think you get the idea from that sentence that I am just a little bit, somewhat, sort of, come to think of it, mildly, TERRIFIED of roaches.
 This is the story of how I got rid of the roaches in my home and they have stayed gone for 10 months now after just the initial treatment.

-Update: By the time I moved from this home the roaches stayed gone for 6 years, I baited one more time inbetween.
-It is important to hit the button that says to 'view all steps on one page' or you will think that this 'ible is only one step long - it is 8 steps long.
+Update: By the time I moved from this home described here, the roaches stayed gone for 6 years, I baited one more time inbetween.
+It is important to click the button right under the title that says '8 Steps' or you will think that this 'ible is only one step long - it is 8 steps long.
 Be sure to read all of the steps before asking questions.
-Other questions you might have will be answered in the comment section.
+Other questions you might have, might be answered in the comment section.
+Which is not to say not to ask questions, please by all means do so if you need to.

 Boric acid powder*